 As Bora Bora is a smallish island surrounded by ocean, it’s probably not surprising to hear that most activities are water-based and revolve around the stunning blue lagoon.

-The animals were originally drawn to these locations as the local fishermen used to drop off any unwanted catches here but years later the animals still hang around.
+My guide told me that the animals were originally drawn to these locations as the local fishermen used to drop off any unwanted catches here but years later the animals still hang around.

 Snorkeling tours like this one include all of your snorkeling equipment so you don’t have to bring anything along.
 It also includes pick-up and drop-off from your hotel.